What Are the Causes of Bad Credit Rating?

 7. Account Charged Off

 If you miss several payment dues on your credit card bills, the issuer can charge off your account, which is equivalent to a loan write off.
-This means that they’ve given up with the collection because they think you’re not going to pay at all.
+This means that they’ve given up on the collection because they think you’re not going to pay at all.
 However, you are still responsible for the debt.

 8. Account In Collections